pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 While **conda** was originally created to support Python packages, it is now used across all languages.
-This cross-language support makes it easier for some packages to include and have access to tools written in other languages (such as gdal??)
+This cross-language support makes it easier for some packages to include and have access to tools written in other languages such as c/c++ (gdal), Julia, or R.
+Creating environment that mixes all those packages are usually easier and more consistent with full fledged package managers like conda.
 ```

 ### Conda channels